 It has forced people to put on their creative hats; and challenge themselves; to work out solutions hitherto thought of being impossible.
-The workplace scenario post-COVID-19 will be drastically different from what we have ever experienced in the past.
-As companies prepare to get back to work from offices, there is likely to be a sizeable population that may still Work From Home.
+The workplace scenario post-COVID-19 is drastically different from what we have ever experienced in the past.

 I am sharing below a few practical steps which could help anyone managing teams remotely; that is, WFH.